contre95/notes/src/tech/concepts/README.md

 # Concepts

-Here you will find notes on book I have read about technology, concepts that I find really interesting and literal copy/paste sentences or even paragraphs from books/blogs I have read.
+Here you will find notes/ideas/annotations on material I have read about technology.
+Also concepts that I find interesting, link to other posts and literal copy/paste sentences or even paragraphs from books/blogs I have read.